amieres/FsDepend/README.md

 I use capital D as a suffix to indicate the monadic type of the element: `readReservationsD` is a dependency injection for `readReservations`.
 So `readReservationsD` is of type: `Depend<(string -> DateTimeOffset -> Reservation list)>`.

-To use the dependencies there is a Computation Expression: `Depend.depend`.
+To facilitate the use of dependencies there is a Computation Expression: `Depend.depend`.
 The first section of `tryAcceptD` retrieves the actual dependent values using `let!` syntax.

-After retrieving all the dependencies we immediately return the function: with `return fun reservation ->`.
-In this first version the returned function is exactly like the original `tryAccept0` except that it uses the retrieved values instead of the global ones (in modules Global and DB).
-Notice that the parameters (in this case `reservation`) are in the inner function not the outside one.
+After retrieving all the dependencies we immediately return the functionas a lambda with `return fun reservation ->`.
+In this first version the returned lambda function is exactly like the original `tryAccept0` except that it uses the retrieved values instead of the global ones (in modules Global and DB).
+Notice that the parameters (in this case `reservation`) are in the lambda function not `tryAcceptD`.